marijadjokic/ner_pre_modern_serbian/README.md

 ## Training Code Access

-If you wish to access the full codebase for training your own NER model on Serbian diplomatic minuscule Cyrillic, please contact the authors directly.
+If you wish to access the full codebase for training your own NER model on pre-modern Serbian, please contact the authors directly.
 The training scripts and data preparation tools are not included in this repository.

 ## Authors